Sarah Jessica Parker Collaborates With Gap Kids For Clothing Collection Inspired By Her Past

 Sarah Jessica Parker grew up in a big family where hand-me-downs were a given, so it’s no surprise that the actress kept her childhood experience in mind when she collaborated on her upcoming clothing collection with Gap Kids.
-The spring clothing line, set to launch March 1, features designs dictated by Parker’s past—with the hope that buyers will hold on to them for the future.
+The spring clothing line, set to launch March 1, features designs dictated by Parker’s past — with the hope that buyers will hold on to them for the future.

 In an interview posted by British Vogue, Sarah Jessica Parker revealed that when she first began talks with Gap Kids, she was able to show the design team clothing pieces she wore as a child because her mom had saved them all.
 Parker also revealed that with seven siblings, she knew firsthand about sharing clothes.